aisayyid/aisayyid/README.md

-### I'm Alex Isayyid, a Jr. Full- Stack Web Developer
+### Hi!
+I'm Alex Isayyid, a Jr. Full- Stack Web Developer

 <!--
 **aisayyid/aisayyid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.